 Before assembling your platter, be sure to thoroughly wash and dry the plastic skeleton with soap and water since you'll be serving food on it.

-Place the serving platter or board on the table where you plan to serve it, and place the skeleton on top of it.
+Place the serving tray or board on the table where you plan to serve it, and place the skeleton on top of it.
 Position the skeleton so that the torso is in the center of the platter.

 Fill the ribcage of the skeleton with candy, letting some of it spill out of the sides.

 Pile more candy on top of the torso area, making sure to use a variety of different candy types.
-We used assorted fun-size candy bars, smarties, and red licorice.
+We used assorted fun-size candy bars, smarties and red licorice.

 Fill the crevices between the arm bones and torso with different types of candy.
 Be sure to vary the colors and textures of the candy for a more visually appealing platter, and pile it high so that it appears to overflow out of the skeleton.
 We're going for abundance here.
 We used candy corn, sour gummy bats, candy pumpkins and caramel corn.

-Place larger treats around the edge of the platter to fill in the areas around the skeleton.
+Place larger Halloween treats around the edge of the platter to fill in the areas around the skeleton.

 For the ghosts, we simply dipped Nutter Butter cookies into white candy melts and drew eyes and mouths on them with melted chocolate.